learnk8s/learnk8s.io/src/best-practices/kubernetes-best-practices.md

 _Service:_

-- ClusterIP (headless service has no label selector but an explicitly assigned Endpoint; is not managed by kube-proxy)
+- ClusterIP (headless service has no label selector but an explicitly assigned Endpoint; is not managed by kube-proxy; has no ClusterIP address but creates a DNS entry for every Pod in the Endpoint)
 - NodePort
 - ExternalName
 - LoadBalancer